| Title: | Time Series Analysis and Computational Finance |

 An object without missing values.
 The attribute "na.removed"

-contains the indices of the removed missing values in object
+contains the indices of the removed missing values in object.

 A. Trapletti

-x<-ts(c(5453.08,5409.24,5315.57,5270.53, # one and a half week stock index 5211.66,NA,NA,5160.80,5172.37)) # data including a weekend na.remove(x) # eliminate weekend and introduce ``business'' time scale
+x<-ts(c(5453.08,5409.24,5315.57,5270.53, # one and a half week stock index 5211.66,NA,NA,5160.80,5172.37)) # data including a weekend na.remove(x) # eliminate weekend and introduce ``business'' time scalex<-ts(c(5453.08,5409.24,5315.57,5270.53, # one and a half week stock index 5211.66,NA,NA,5160.80,5172.37)) # data including a weekend na.remove(x) # eliminate weekend and introduce ``business'' time scale

 These are the extended Nelson-Plosser Data.